-It’s easy to forget sometimes that there’s more out there apart from city, and Scotland is full to the brim with quaint and picturesque spots that are well worth a visit.
-Feeling the need to escape for the day?
-Check out our guide to the prettiest towns and villages that are no more than an hour’s drive away from Glasgow to explore if you’re bored of the same old views of concrete or your bedroom walls.
+It’s easy to forget sometimes that there’s more out there apart from the city, and Scotland is full to the brim with quaint and picturesque spots that are well worth a visit.
+Feeling the need to escape for a day trip?
+Check out our guide to the prettiest towns and villages near Glasgow that are no more than an hour and a half drive away to explore if you’re bored of the same old views of concrete or your bedroom walls.

 Located south of Glasgow in South Lanarkshire, Lanark is a small town with plenty of charm.
 Wander the high street or venture to nearby attractions and green spots like Castlebank Park and Clyde Valley Woodlands Reserve.
 Lanark and the surrounding areas offer plenty of tranquillity thanks to the bodies of waters in the vicinity, see the River Clyde flow by, head to the Falls of Clyde, a woodland area with breathtaking waterfalls, or enjoy a moment of calm at Lanark Loch.
 The area is also reaped in history with the former site of Lanark Castle located in Castlebank Park and just a 30 minute walk away you’ll find New Lanark, a World Heritage site which features a mill, cafe, hotel and a water wheel that sends water towards the Falls of Clyde.

 How to get there: 42 minutes by car, 56 minutes by train.